cilium/cilium/Documentation/policy/intro.rst

 Rule Basics
 ===========

-All policy rules share a common base type which specifies what endpoints the rule applies to and also carries common metadata to identify the rule.
+All policy rules are based upon a whitelist model, that is, each rule in the policy allows traffic that matches the rule.
+If two rules exist, and one would match a broader set of traffic, then all traffic matching the broader rule will be allowed.
+If there is an intersection between two or more rules, then traffic matching the union of those rules will be allowed.
+Finally, if traffic does not match any of the rules, it will be dropped persuant to the `policy_enforcement_modes`.

-Each rule is split into an ingress section which contains the rules which must be applied at ingress and egress of all endpoints matching the endpoint selector.
+Policy rules share a common base type which specifies which endpoints the rule applies to and common metadata to identify the rule.
+Each rule is split into an ingress section and an egress section.
+The ingress section contains the rules which must be applied to traffic entering the endpoint, and the egress section contains rules applied to traffic coming from the endpoint matching the endpoint selector.
 Either ingress, egress, or both can be provided.
 If both ingress and egress are omitted, the rule has no effect.

 .. code-block:: go